WordPress Plugins 101, Those Special Purpose Website Helpers

 This is where PLUGINS come into play.

 Plugins are special-purpose pieces of software that “plug in” to the WordPress core software.
-In simple words, plugins are add-ons installed to your WordPress site to offer specific functions the platform didn’t initially contain.
+Simply put, plugins are add-ons installed to your WordPress site to offer specific functions the platform didn’t initially contain.
 Plugins add the necessary and extra functionality to enhance and scale up your website.

 The installation process grabs the plugin’s zip files and establishes those on your website.